statamic/spock/README.md

   - A `committer` array which is the user that published the content.
 It contains all the user's data. `{{ committer:username }}`, etc.

 ## Example
-On publishing, we want to commit the page that was just edited, then push it.
+On publishing, we want to use git to commit the page that was just edited, then push it.

 ```
 commands: